 Sierra Vista, located in south Stockton, south of Dr. Martin Luther King Jr. Boulevard (formerly Charter Way), is home to approximately 274 families.
 This second phase of redevelopment comes quickly on the heels of a March 2017 Low Income Housing Tax Credit (LIHTC) award of $24 million.
-A second award in July 2018 of $25 million of LIHTC equity provided a necessary component of the financial structure for this second phase.
-The project will utilize funding from the US Department of Housing and Urban Development’s Public Housing subsidy and Housing Choice Project Based Vouchers to maintain affordability.
-The LIHTC awards, along with capital contributions from HACSJ, City of Stockton’s Affordable Housing Impact Fee Reduction program, and the City of Stockton’s HOME funding will launch the second phase.
-This will provide for the construction of 100 one-bedroom to four-bedroom modern, energy efficient units (including solar).
+The second award in July 2018 of $25 million of LIHTC equity provided a necessary component of the financial structure for this second phase.
+The project will utilize funding from the US Department of Housing and Urban Development’s Public Housing subsidy and Housing Choice Project-Based Vouchers to maintain affordability.
+The LIHTC awards, along with capital contributions from HACSJ, the City of Stockton’s Affordable Housing Impact Fee Reduction Program, and the City of Stockton’s HOME funding, will launch the second phase.
+This will provide for the construction of 100 one-bedroom to four-bedroom modern, energy-efficient units (including solar).

-Together, Phase I and Phase II will bring 215 modern, energy efficient new apartment homes to the Sierra Vista community, replacing 120 demolished public housing units built in the 1950s.
-Both phases are bringing nearly $50 million of construction to the City of Stockton with overall project budgets of approximately $80 million.
-“Seeing the new Sierra Vista rise in South Stockton is transformative,” said HACSJ Executive Director, Peter W. Ragsdale.
+Together, Phase I and Phase II will bring 215 modern, energy-efficient new apartment homes to the Sierra Vista community, replacing 120 demolished public housing units built in the 1950s.
+Both phases bring nearly $50 million of construction to the City of Stockton, with an overall project budget of approximately $80 million.
+“Seeing the new Sierra Vista rise in South Stockton is transformative,” said HACSJ Executive Director Peter W. Ragsdale.
 “As families begin moving into new units in Phase 1 later this month, all the hard work and project challenges are realized.”

-HACSJ has struggled to meet the capital needs of the property due to the age and physical condition of the units, which has led to deterioration in both efficiency and utility.
+HACSJ has struggled to meet the property’s capital needs due to the units’ age and physical condition, which has led to its deterioration in both efficiency and utility.
 With an estimated $32 billion national backlog in capital needs for public housing and a proposed federal budget that contains a 68% reduction in capital fund dollars, this type of development takes on increased urgency.

 Demolition is underway and will be complete by June 14, 2019 with site work to begin immediately.
 Phase II will complete construction by the end of 2020.